Obesity in adults

 The person commits to the need for long-term follow-up.
 This includes a minimum of two years' follow-up within the specialist service.

-For more information, see the separate article Bariatric Surgery.
+For more information, see the separate article Bariatric surgery.

 Alternative or complementary therapies

 A number of such therapies have been put forward as remedies to the problem and may be very attractive to prospective customers.
 However, there is no evidence base for most of these treatments.
 The exception has been with acupuncture.
-Reviews of the literature suggest acupuncture may have benefit, but conclude that more research is needed.39
+Reviews of the literature suggest acupuncture may have benefit, but conclude that more research is needed.42

 Follow-up